qmul-ceg/ceg-howto/docs/Scripts&Programs/Git/Git Commands.md

 - `git commit -m "{summary}"` to commit the changes made with a summary description.
 - `git push -u origin {branch}` to push the changes into the {branch} branch of `origin` - the remote repository.
 And set this as the default upstream (tracking) for this branch
 	- `git push` to push changes using the default upstream

+## Master / Main Issue
+Git by default uses `master` as the name for the primary branch.
+As of late 2020, GitHub has changed from 'master' to instead use `main`.
+Both the local Git and Github need to be using the same branch name, preferably `main` in order to sync.
+The best way to accomplish this is to change your default Git primary branch name to `main`:
+`git config --global init.defaultBranch main`

+Alternatively, you can change the primary branch name **after** you make the first commit to the repo.
+This only for the specific repo and so must be repeated for each new repo.
+`git add --move master main`

+**Github Desktop** automatically edits the global Git config to `main`.

 ## Github CLI
 Not currently available on QM devices
 - `gh repo create` to create a new repo in your GitHub account.